 Sieberg's distribution agreement ended when Kaiser acquired Willys-Overland in the U.S. in 1953.

-The "Nederlandse Kaiser-Frazer" (NEKAF) factory in Rotterdam was perhaps best known for its version of the M38A1 military Jeep, used by the Dutch Army for three decades.
+The "Nederlandse Kaiser-Frazer" (NEKAF) factory in Rotterdam was perhaps best known for its version of the M38A1 military Jeep, used by the Dutch Army for three decades (see Military Jeeps in the Netherlands on CJ3B.info.)
 But more than a year before it delivered the first of those famous "Nekaf Jeeps," it was already assembling the Willys Universal Jeep CJ-3B for sale in the Netherlands.

 The NEKAF plant (270K JPEG) had been built in Rotterdam during 1947-48, and initially began assembling the Kaiser Manhattan (60K JPEG) and Henry J (60K JPEG) automobiles, and the small French car Simca.

-When Kaiser bought Willys, the Dutch distributorship immediately went to NEKAF.
+When Kaiser bought Willys in 1953, the Dutch distributorship immediately went to NEKAF.
 Within about a year, assembly of the Willys CJ-3B started in the NEKAF plant.

 In February 1954, NEKAF presented a CJ-3B at the RAI car exhibition in Amsterdam, opened by the Minister of Economic Affairs Jelle Zijlstra (left), but this example may have come from the U.S. or Belgium.